MegaBitmap/UDPBD-for-XEBP/README.md

 **If you plan to use virtual memory cards please read this:**
 You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
-AFAIK udpbd-server only works with exFAT partitions made with Linux/exfatprogs/GParted.
+udpbd-server only works with exFAT partitions.
-A preformatted virtual exFAT drive can be mounted if no other exFAT partition is found.
+A preformatted virtual exFAT drive can be mounted if no exFAT partition is found.
 After opening neutrino Launcher in XEBP with a game in view, press the ⏹ square button to open the context menu.
 In the context menu you can enable or disable VMCs globally or individually per game.
 For transferring, importing, or exporting saves from VMC files you can use [PS2-VMC-GUI](https://github.com/MegaBitmap/PS2-VMC-GUI).